-- C4 Compensated 4
+C4 Compensated 4

-- C5 Compensated 5
+C5 Compensated 5

-- NV Absent (in Dutch: Niet Verschenen)
+NV Absent (in Dutch: Niet Verschenen)

-- NVD Not accomplished (in Dutch: Niet Voldaan)
+NVD Not accomplished (in Dutch: Niet Voldaan)

-- O Insufficient (in Dutch: Onvoldoende)
+0 Insufficient (in Dutch: Onvoldoende)

-- V Sufficient (in Dutch: Voldoende)
+V Sufficient (in Dutch: Voldoende)

-- VR Exemption (in Dutch: Vrijstelling)
+VR Exemption (in Dutch: Vrijstelling)

-3.02 DEGREE CERTIFICATES
+3.02 Degree certificates

-- 1. The Examination Board is the body that safeguards that a student meets all conditions of knowledge, insight and skills (EER 5.2) before issuing a degree certificate. - 2.
-Degree certificates and supplements are signed by the (vice-)chair of the Examination Board or, if absent, by one of the (other) members of this Examination Board.
-If mandated by the by the Examination Board, the certificate can also be signed by the examiner of the graduation project. - 3.
-The thesis examiner (supervisor) or a representative appointed from the list of examiners by the programme director can co-sign the degree certificate.
+- 1. The examination board is the body that safeguards that a student meets all conditions of knowledge, insight and skills (EER 5.2) before issuing a degree certificate. - 2.
+Degree certificates and supplements are signed by the (vice-)chair of the examination board or, if absent, by one of the (other) members of this examination board. - 3.
+The thesis examiner (supervisor) or a representative appointed from the list of examiners by the programme director can co-sign the degree certificate. - 4.
+If mandated by the examination board, the examiner of the graduation project can also sign the certificate.